 Benefits-eligible nonexempt and exempt staff typically receive an annual merit increase effective September 1.
-The associate director of administration reviews staff evaluations and in consultation with the director of administration and associate dean for Finance and Business Operations, determines the appropriate increase for each staff member.
+The associate director of human resources reviews staff evaluations and in consultation with the director of human resources and associate dean for Finance and Business Operations, determines the appropriate increase for each staff member.
 Increases are distributed based on individual merit, the guidelines set by the Office of Human Resources, and the budget available for increases.
 All staff increases require final approval by the dean and the Office of Human Resources and become effective September 1st.
 Each staff member is notified of their new salary for the upcoming fiscal year.
-Employees hired after April of each year are not eligible for salary increases until the end of the following fiscal year, unless the employee worked elsewhere at Northwestern immediately before hire.
+Employees hired on or after May 1 of each year are not eligible for salary increases until September first of the following fiscal year, unless the employee worked elsewhere at Northwestern immediately before hire.